fullstackwiki/fullstackwiki/htdocs/mail/address.md

 The `CFWS`, `FWS`, and `comment` productions represent strings that may be added to a MIME message, but are not technically part of the email address.
 To validate an email address outside the context of a MIME message, remove these productions from the ABNF.

+RFC 5322 explains:

+> Both atom and dot-atom are interpreted as a single unit, comprising the string of characters that make it up.
+Semantically, the optional comments and FWS surrounding the rest of the characters are not part of the atom; the atom is only the run of atext characters in an atom, or the atext and "." characters in a dot-atom.

 Additionally, the productions starting with `obs-` are obsolete forms that must not be generated, though they may be read by servers for historical reasons.
 In most cases, also remove these.

+RFC 5322 explains:

+> In some of the definitions, there will be non-terminals whose names
+	start with "obs-".
+These "obs-" elements refer to tokens defined in the obsolete syntax in section 4.
+In all cases, these productions are to be ignored for the purposes of generating legal Internet messages and MUST NOT be used as part of such a message.

 The ABNF with these rules removed becomes: